jontmy/aoc-rust/README.md

 [**cargo-aoc**](<https://github.com/gobanos/cargo-aoc>)

-CLI helper tool for Advent of Code (not used in this project, but worth a mention).
+CLI tools and Rust proc macros for Advent of Code (not used in this project, but worth a mention).